honghlin/honghlin.github.io/_pages/publications.md

 (Following conventions of math and theoretical computer science, authors are listed in alphabetical order.)

-Lifting Linear Sketches: Optimal Bounds and Adversarial Robustness \\
+Lifting Linear Sketches: Optimal Bounds and Adversarial Robustness. \\
 with Elena Gribelyuk, David P. Woodruff, Huacheng Yu, and Samson Zhou \\
 STOC 2025